 I know this is long and kinda repetitive but thanks for reading and responding!

 I presume you're flying into Paris?
 If so it's worth spending a few days exploring the city and its environs, the latter if you wish.
 Travelling east towards Poland the one place I would definitely say is worth spending a few days is Berlin.
 Bruges in Belguim is also supposed to be nice but I've never been there & whether you want to head up to the Netherlands & Amsterdam is your choice.
 I've never been to Poland though I believe the Krakow area is nice but whether you can get an onward flight to Nepal from there I'm not sure.
 Given that you want to see some of Europe & Nepal in one month you need to be careful not to dilute your trip too much and end up trying to see too many places.
 I reckon at the very least you'd want to be giving yourself atleast a week in Nepal, particularly if you want to do some trekking & still have time to overland it at an easy pace to Cambodia.
 Air Asia is a good budget airline in S.E.
 Asia.
 You could also consider hostelling for some of your trip.
 Alot of the hostels in Europe are quite a good standard, particularly in Germany.
 Lucky you.
-Sorry I can't help you more. over 6 years ago
+Sorry I can't help you more. almost 7 years ago